elainagrace/mimosapudica/README.md

 Observations in the Vegetation and Propagation of Plants: with Choice Secrets to Make Plants, Flowers and Fruits Larger, More Beautiful, and to Ripen Quicker Than Usual (London: Printed for D. Brown, at the Black Swan without Temple-Bar, 1707).
 [^17]: William Nicholson, Journal of Natural Philosophy, Chemistry, and the Arts (London, 1797).
 [^18]: Charles Webster.
 1966.
 “The Recognition of Plant Sensitivity by English Botanists in the Seventeenth Century.”
 Isis 57 (1): 5.
-[^19]: Shteir, Ann B. Shteir2019.
+[^19]: Ann B Shteir.
 “Sensitive, Bashful, and Chaste?
 Articulating the Mimosa in Science.”
 In Science in the Marketplace, 169–95.
-Chicago: University of Chicago Press. https://doi.org/10.7208/9780226150024-008.
+(Chicago: University of Chicago Press, 2019) https://doi.org/10.7208/9780226150024-008.
 [^20]: Histoire de l'Académie royale des sciences, avec les mémoires de mathématique et de physique (Paris: Chez Gabriel Martin, Jean-Baptiste Coignard fils, H. Louis Guerin, 1699).
-[^21]: Stefano Mancuso, The Revolutionary Genius of Plants: A New Understanding of Plant Intelligence and Behavior (New York: Atria Books, 2018).
+[^21]: Stefano Mancuso, *The Revolutionary Genius of Plants: A New Understanding of Plant Intelligence and Behavior* (New York: Atria Books, 2018).
-[^22]: Paco Calvo and Natalie Lawrence, Planta Sapiens: the New Science of Plant Intelligence.
-First American edition (New York: W.W.
+[^22]: Paco Calvo and Natalie Lawrence, *Planta Sapiens: the New Science of Plant Intelligence.
+First American edition* (New York: W.W.
 Norton & Company, 2023).
-[^23]: Londa Schiebinger, Plants and Empire: Colonial Bioprospecting in the Atlantic World (Cambridge: Harvard University Press, 2004), https://doi.org/10.2307/j.ctvk12qdh.
+[^23]: Londa Schiebinger, *Plants and Empire: Colonial Bioprospecting in the Atlantic World* (Cambridge: Harvard University Press, 2004), https://doi.org/10.2307/j.ctvk12qdh.
 [^24]: Charles Webster, C.5.
 1966.
 “The Recognition of Plant Sensitivity by English Botanists in the Seventeeth Century.”
 Isis, 57 (1): 5.
 [^25]: “Maria Edgar: The Sensitive Plan.”
 The Metropolitan Museum of Art, www.metmuseum.org/art/collection/search/10838.
 [^26]: Phillipa Lewis, “The Wardian Case: A History of Plant Transportation,” Royal Botanic Gardens Kew, 23 Sept.
 2016. www.kew.org/read-and-watch/the-wardian-case-a-history-of-plant-transportation.